Red Hen Publications

 But I am willing to dismiss it in a heartbeat the moment it becomes untenable, since I am no longer sure that I’m willing to believe anything that we were ever told by Sirius Black.

 When I was still calculating from a 1959 birth year for the marauder cohort, if Bella had been born in (the fall of) ’52, rather than ’51, the whole problem would just go away.
 She would have been born after September 1, and had to wait the extra year to start school.
-I think an Autumn birthday for Bellatrix is probably the case, regardless.
+I suspect an Autumn birthday for Bellatrix is probably the case, regardless.

 At the other end of this equation, if we dismissed the statements from interviews and Rowling’s official website (i.e., things NOT in the books) which are obviously worded in a manner to suggest that the information is inexact, it goes away again.
 Rowling states on the official site that Sirius Black was “around 22” when he was locked up.
 This would have established his birth year as 1959 if it had been a firm statement.
 But it isn’t one.
 It is an inexact statement.